akinmustafa/awesome-unity-games/README.md

 # 🎮 Awesome Unity Games
-Some useful open-source Unity projects listed in alphabetical order.
+A list of useful open-source Unity projects in alphabetical order.

 ### Contents